Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

                          libmono-system-data4.0-cil

 Notes:
+- `firefox` (or any other web browser) is needed by many Bioconductor packages which use `utils::browseURL()` to open URLs in a browser.
+  Note that `utils::browseURL()` will return a success code (0) even if it fails to find a browser.
+As a consequence most packages will still pass `R CMD build` and `R CMD check` if no browser is to be found on the system, with the exception of BrowserViz whose unit tests will timeout in that case.
 - `graphviz` and `libgraphviz-dev` are for Rgraphviz.
 - `libgtkmm-2.4-dev` is for HilbertVisGUI.
 - `libgsl-dev` is for all the packages that depend on the GSL.